hashicorp/terraform-provider-aws/website/docs/r/guardduty_member.html.markdown

 The following additional attributes are exported:

 * `id` - The ID of the GuardDuty member
+* `invited` - If you already have invited another account as a member, then this value is calculated based on `relationship_status`.
+This is marked as true if the status is either "Disabled", "Enabled", "Invited", or "EmailVerificationInProgress".
 * `relationship_status` - The status of the relationship between the member account and its master account.
 More information can be found in [Amazon GuardDuty API Reference](https://docs.aws.amazon.com/guardduty/latest/ug/get-members.html).

 ## Import